 The activity level influences the number of replacement prostheses an amputee will generally require.
 The more active the amputee, the greater the number of replacement prostheses.
 My experience is that prostheses need to be replaced periodically for anyone, depending on wear and tear, but an active amputee will need replacements more often.

-I use Medicare guidelines in classifying the lifestyle of the amputee.
+We use Medicare guidelines in classifying the lifestyle of the amputee.
 Medicare breaks lifestyle into four categories or K levels.
-I generally obtain the K level of the amputee from the prosthetic records or by personal interview.
-What I have discovered throughout the years is that recorded testimony, i.e., medical records or depositions, is a much stronger platform than personal opinion and interviews.
+We generally obtain the K level of the amputee from the prosthetic records or by personal interview.
+What we have discovered throughout the years is that recorded testimony, i.e., medical records or depositions, is a much stronger platform than personal opinion and interviews.